wexner/PMFM_IMF_On_MESSENGER_BEPICOLOMBO_MPO/README.md

     npp
 and indicate the polarity of the IMF Bx, By, and Bz component in the MASO coordinate system.
 E.g. pnp stands for
-    IMF Bx = + 14 nT
+    IMF Bx = + 14 nT,
-    IMF By = -  8 nT
+    IMF By = -  8 nT,
-    IMF Bz = +  6 nT
+    IMF Bz = +  6 nT.

 The MASO coordinate system (Mercury Anti-Solar Orbital) is a planet-centered system.
 The X- component is aligned with the upstream solar wind direction.
-The Z- component is antiparallel to the planetary rotation axis The Y- compnent completes the right-handed system and points roughly into Mercury's orbital motion.
+The Z- component is antiparallel to the planetary rotation axis.
+The Y- compnent completes the right-handed system and points roughly into Mercury's orbital motion.

 Under the assumption that aberration angles can be omitted,